Peak Climbing in Nepal

 Difficulty: Moderate

-Best Season: Spring March to May and Autumn September to November
+Best Season: Spring, March to May, and Autumn, September to November

-Tent Peak is located in the Annapurna Region near Annapurna Base Camp.
+Annapurna Base Camp.
 Tent Peak is a popular choice for those who want to add mountaineering to their trek.
 The climb is relatively straightforward but requires the use of ropes and crampons.

 It needs a trekking experience guide to achieve the destination.